earthpulse/scaneo/README.md

 Build the UI, copy the build inside `scaneo` and build the python package:

-Your annoatations will be stored as `GeoJSON` files with the same name of your images, followed by `_labels.geojson`.
-For example, if you are labeling `image1.tif`, your annotations will be stored in `image1_labels.geojson`.
-Additionally, a `labels.json` file will be created containing some metadata about your annotations.
+Your annoatations will be stored as `GeoJSON` files with the same name of your images.
+For example, if you are labeling `image1.tif`, your annotations will be stored in `image1.geojson`.
+Additionally, a `spai.json` file will be created containing some metadata about your annotations.

 > It is needed to install mkdocs with `pip install mkdocs-material`